aeternity/protocol/channels/ON-CHAIN.md

 * `channel_id` being the same as the transaction `channel_id`
 * `round` being greater to the last on-chain `round` for that channel id.

-The solo_payload can not be empty.
-It MUST be a signed transaction.
-It MUST be a channel_offchain_tx

-An off-chain transaction solo payload is a valid transaction if it has:
-* `channel_id` being the same as the transaction `channel_id`
-* `round` being the incremented by one `round` provided in the `payload`.
+The round MUST be the incremented by one `round` provided in the `payload`.
-* `updates` has a single update that is a call to a contract.
-The caller of this update MUST be the poster of the force progress transaction. `gas` and `gas_price` are specified.
+The update MUST be a call to a contract.
+The caller of this update MUST be the poster of the force progress transaction. `gas` and `gas_price` are specified in the update as well.
 The gas fees are going to be paid by the poster of the transaction.
-* `state_hash` will be the root hash of the updated channel's state trees.
+The state_hash will be the root hash of the updated channel's state trees.
 After applying the contract call to the provided `poi` and updating accounts accodingly - a new channel's state tree is produced.
-It SHOULD have the same root hash as the one provided in the `solo_payload`
+It SHOULD have the same value of root hash as the state hash.
+If those do not match the force progress fails but since this can only be determined after the call had been executed, a call object is added on-chain and gas is consumed.

 Serialization defined [here](../serializations.md#channel-solo-force-progress-transaction)